On this page

 Accelerated BSN Programs

 Accelerated BSN programs support students who previously completed a bachelor’s degree in a non-nursing subject who now want to become registered nurses.
-Most of these programs require 12-18 months of study and include a clinical component.
-After graduating, you can take the NCLEX-RN exam for RN licensure.
+Most of these programs require 12-18 months of study and include an in-person clinical component.
+After graduating, students can take the NCLEX-RN exam for RN licensure.

 Examples of Charlotte Nursing Schools with This Program